SPARQL-Anything/sparql.anything/docs/format/JSON.md

 - *values*, which are either strings, numbers, boolean, or the primitive 'null';
 - and, *arrays*, which specify sequences (containing other arrays, objects, or values).

-SPARQL Anything interprets objects and arrays as containers:
+According to Facade-X model, SPARQL Anything interprets objects and arrays as containers:
-- SPARQL Anything reuses *rdf:Property* to link objects to values.
+- RDF properties are used to link objects to values.
 - Arrays are represented by the ordered sequence component.
 - Values are expressed as *rdf:Literal*, selecting relevant XSD datatypes from the RDFS specification: *xsd:string*, *xsd:boolean*, *xsd:int*, *xsd:float*

-Currently, SPARQL Anything ignores fields with the 'null' value.
+Currently, fields with the 'null' value are ignored.
 <!-- However, we may decide to represent it as blank node or to create a primitive entity to express it, for example, similar to \tt{rdf:nil}.}.  -->

 ## Default transformation